Comprehensive Python Security Guide

 safe_loadYAML — neverexec(config_string).

 Real-world example: Langflow CVE-2025-3248 / CVE-2026-33017.
-Langflow accepted user-submitted Python code through /api/v1/validate/code (and later /api/v1/build_public_tmp/{flow_id}/flow) and passed it through ast.parse(), compile(), and exec().
+Langflow accepted user-submitted Python code through /api/v1/validate/code (CVSS 9.8, no auth required) and passed it through ast.parse(), compile(), and exec().
 Because Python evaluates decorators at parse time, an attacker embedded the payload inside a @decorator expression — execution occurred before any function body ran, bypassing validation that looked only at function contents.
-Added to CISA KEV within days of disclosure.
+Added to CISA KEV on May 5, 2025, with confirmed active exploitation.
+The second CVE (CVE-2026-33017) exposed the same pattern through /api/v1/build_public_tmp/{flow_id}/flow — attacker-controlled POST data passed directly to exec() without sandboxing, affecting all Langflow versions through 1.8.2 (fixed in 1.9.0).
+Added to CISA KEV within days of disclosure, confirming rapid attacker adoption of Python code-injection CVEs in AI frameworks.

 Safe for JSON-like literals but still susceptible to DoS — it can be pushed into memory/CPU exhaustion with deeply nested or oversized literals.
 In ml-flextok (Apple/EPFL), ast.literal_eval was used to decode model metadata; the library was later rewritten to use YAML with an allow list.